Manage Servers, Projects, Tracks and Engines in Director Print

 State

-The State can be Active or Inactive.
-Inactive projects are not available in Director but are still available in Tracker.
+Operations are still available in the Portal.
 An Inactive project cannot have any Engines connected.
-Use the Inactive state for finished projects that only live as archives but do not have any execution tracks
+Use the Inactive state for finished projects that only live as archives but do not have any execution tracks.

 Source- and Target Engine